Writing your own personal journal is probably one of the best things you will ever do for yourself... ever.

 (1) Buy a Really Nice Journal That Matches Your Personality.

 It can be anything you want, but I would advise not to just buy a plain $2 pad from the closest shop.
 Buy something a little nicer that you will look forward to writing in.
-I bought leather bound, hand stitched, cotton paged journals from ebay which were just so cool.
+I bought leather bound, hand stitched, cotton paged journals from ebay.

 (2) Write Fast